ejmastnak/portfolio/src/tmg/chattmg/index.md

 }
 ```

-The general structure follows a standard JS pattern for reading a streamed response fetched with the Fetch API; at the time of writing, you can see an example [on MDN's ReadableStream page](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream#fetch_stream).
+The general structure follows a standard JavaScript pattern for reading a streamed response fetched with the Fetch API; at the time of writing, you can see an example [on MDN's ReadableStream page](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream#fetch_stream).

 A comment on the highlighted `buffer = lines.pop();` line, which is perhaps confusing:

-- Response sent from backend to frontend is a stream of new-line delimited stringified JSON objects with a `type` and `data` key.
+- Recall that the chatbot's response is sent from backend to frontend is a stream of new-line delimited stringified JSON objects with a `type` and `data` key ([discussed earlier](#sending-stream)).
-  **TODO:** link to section
-  This stream is received in chunks by the frontend and accumulated in a buffer.
+- The streamed response is received in chunks by the frontend and accumulated in a buffer.
-- `const lines = buffer.split("\n");` splits the buffer's contents into individual messages sent by backend
+  `const lines = buffer.split("\n");` splits the buffer's contents into individual messages sent by backend; this works because messages are delimited by newline characters.
-- In general, the buffer will not end at a clean message boundary (i.e. the final character in `buffer` will not be the message terminator `"\n"`) and the final entry in `lines` will be only the first part of a message
+- In general, the buffer will not end at a clean message boundary (i.e. the final character in `buffer` will not be the message terminator `"\n"`) and the final entry in `lines` will be only the first part of a message.
-- `buffer = lines.pop();` resets the buffer and places the incomplete beginning of the final entry in lines at the start of the buffer for the next loop iteration, where it will be completed by the start of the next chunk received by the frontend.
+  Using `buffer = lines.pop();` resets the buffer and places a potentially incomplete beginning of the final entry in `lines` at the start of the buffer for the next loop iteration, where it will be completed by the start of the next chunk received by the frontend.
   (The case where `buffer` *does* cleanly end at a message boundary, in which case the final entry in `lines` is an empty string, is handled by `if (!line.trim()) continue;`.)

 ## Displaying content